fastai/course-v3/docs/deployment_zeit.md

 ## Step 2: Install Now's Desktop app or CLI (Command Line Interface)
 From [here](https://zeit.co/download).
 The Desktop app will download the CLI also.

-If on your Operating System, the Desktop app is not installing successfully - try skipping it and directly download the CLI with
+If on your Operating System, the Desktop app is not installing successfully - try skipping it and directly download (you will need `npm` installed for this) the CLI with
 ```bash
 sudo npm install -g now
 ```